Azure/azure-powershell/CONTRIBUTING.md

 #### Breaking Changes

 Breaking changes should **not** be introduced into the repository without giving customers at least six months notice.
-For a description of breaking changes in Azure PowerShell, see [here](documentation/breaking-changes/breaking-changes-definition.md).
+For a description of breaking changes in Azure PowerShell and how to declare them in the code using the [various breaking change attributes](documentation/breaking-changes/breaking-changes-attribute-help.md), see [here](documentation/breaking-changes/breaking-changes-definition.md).

 Whenever a service team announces a breaking change, they must add it to the `upcoming-breaking-changes.md` file in their respective service folder.
 When the service team is ready to release the module with the breaking change, they must move the corresponding information from `upcoming-breaking-changes.md` into the `current-breaking-changes.md` file located in their service folder.